ShawnZhong/AP-Macroeconomics/README.md

 # [AP Macroeconomics](https://macro.shawnzhong.com)
-Notes and Exercises on Advanced Placement Macroeconomics
+Notes and Exercises on Advanced Placement Macroeconomics.
 Your comments and criticism are greatly welcomed.

-I took notes based on the videos tutorials at [educator.com](https://www.educator.com/economics/ap-macroeconomics/park/)
+I took notes based on the videos tutorials at [educator.com](https://www.educator.com/economics/ap-macroeconomics/park/), and the past exams collected below.

-Problem set contains all problems that I did wrong or worth noticing

-You can also download a PDF version   <a href="AP-Macroeconomics.pdf"  target="_blank" >here</a>

-Feel free to visit my website [shawnzhong.com](https://shawnzhong.com)
+You may want to download a PDF version   <a href="AP-Macroeconomics.pdf"  target="_blank" >here</a>, and please feel free to visit my website at [shawnzhong.com](https://shawnzhong.com).

 # Past Exams